Share

 The applicant will have 28 days from receipt of the written notification to respond.

-If the SRP decide not to clear an applicant, the applicant will be notified as soon as reasonably practicable, with the reasons for the decision, and the applicant will have 14 days from the date of notification to lodge an appeal.
+If the SRP decide not to clear an applicant, the applicant will be notified as soon as reasonably practicable, with the reasons for the decision, and the applicant will have 14 days from the date of notification to appeal.

 If the SRP decide to clear an applicant, the individual can start or continue in their role upon notification.

-Please note: the SRP have the right to require an individual to complete courses or training, or be subject to a period of supervision before clearance, if imposing a training or supervision period is necessary and proportionate.
+Please note: the SRP have the right to require an individual to complete courses or training or be subject to a period of supervision before clearance if imposing a training or supervision period is necessary and proportionate.

 For more information